-He has performed at several international Festivals such as Lund Int.
-Choral Festival and Malmö Sommarscen in Sweden, Wienerbezirkfestwochen in Austria, Festival Csillags Zene in Hungary, Performatik Festival in Belgium, Gracelands Festival in Ireland, He has also been invited to perform at the Swedish Embassy and Chamber of Commerce in the Netherlands and Hungary.
-In 1998 he was finalist at the Int.
-Nico Dostal Competition in Austria.
-He has appeared on Radio and Television.
+Mr. Saxenborn has performed as a conductor at several Int.Festivals such as Lund Int.
+Choral Festival in Sweden, Festival Csillags Zene in Hungary, Performatik Festival in Belgium and Gracelands Festival in Ireland, He has also performed at the Swedish Embassy and Chamber of Commerce in the Netherlands and Hungary.
+In 2012 he conducted the World premiere of Swedish Composer Stefan Klaverdal’s “Do you see Human?” in Sweden.

 As a Composer Mr.Saxenborn has collaborated with the german performance-artist Ulla von Brandenburg, which resulted in the Films, “Chorspiel” and “Baisse-toi montagne, léve toi vallon”.
 He also composed the music for the performance, ”Waheide – how do you pronounce your Name?” by Maria Lepistö.
 He has a particular interest in choral music, and has written music for choirs of all levels.
 His work has been performed in Sweden, Belgium, Ireland, Estonia and the UK, and the Films has been displayed at Galleries and Art-centers all over the World.